Table of Contents

 • The build has been updated to use Gradle 7, which now allows building LabKey from source with JDK 16.
 Running under JDK 16 still requires use of a couple special JVM flags. (docs)

-View the full LabKey Server 21.7 release notes.
+View the LabKey Server 21.7 release notes.

 Version 21.3, released March 2021